carlonluca/mldonkey-next/README.md

 mldonkey is currently a bit outdated and requires a specific setup to work properly.
 This is why I typically use it in docker: https://github.com/carlonluca/docker-mldonkey. mldonkey-next is provided as a dev version of that image, so you can install it by using one of the tags of that image.
 To choose a proper tag for your use case, refer to [this table](https://bugfreeblog.duckdns.org/docker-images-for-the-mldonkey-service).

+Using mldonkey-next without docker is not currently supported.

+More information on how to install mldonkey-next can be found in the docker repo: https://github.com/carlonluca/docker-mldonkey.

 ## Webapp

 The new mldonkey-next gui is available in the container on port 4081.
 The old webapp is still available on port 4080.
 You can use both apps, even at the same time.